-Three special-status bats were detected acoustically using Titley ElectronicsTM Anabat SD1 CD bat detector while mist netting.
+Three special-status bats were detected acoustically using Titley Electronics[TM] Anabat SD1 CD bat detector while mist netting.
 Townsend's big eared-bat was detected at Dark Day Campground and Boat Ramp.
 Spotted bat was detected at New Colgate Powerhouse, and western red was detected at Our House Diversion Dam, Log Cabin Diversion Dam, Dark Day Campground and Boat Ramp and New Colgate Powerhouse.
 Four special-status bats were recorded during LTAM.
 Pallid bat and Townsend's big-eared bat were detected at New Colgate Powerhouse.
 Spotted bat and western red bat were detected at Camptonville Tunnel, New Bullards Bar Dam, New Colgate Powerhouse and Narrows 2 Powerhouse.

-YCWA's proposed Project includes a TR4 to assure that known and future special-status bat roosts are not disturbed.
+YCWA's proposed Project includes a measure to assure that known and future special-status bat roosts are not disturbed.
 While current Project O&M activities are not known to disturb specialstatus bat roosts, the measure would require YCWA to install humane exclusion measures at facilities where roosts are currently known and at facilities where new roosts are discovered.
 Exclusion measures would be installed after fall migration has occurred and before bats return in spring, and each roost will be surveyed to ensure that all bats have vacated the facility prior to installation.
 YCWA would not install exclusion measures where day or night roosts occur at campground restrooms that have been selected for replacement within five years of license issuance.
 At these locations, YCWA would implement a restroom design that is absent of suitable roosting features (i.e., sealed concrete structures lacking cavities or overhangs that may provide refuge to bats).
-Prior to installing bat exclusion measures, YCWA will conduct a daytime visual assessment and nighttime emergent survey at all Project facilities where exclusion devices are needed.

-The proposed Project also includes the implementation of TR1 measure which will protect special-status bats.
+The proposed Project also includes the implementation of the IVMP (TR1) measure which will protect special-status bats.
 The IVMP will ensure that LOPs will be applied, as appropriate, to protect special-status wildlife during vegetation management activities on NFS lands within the FERC Project Boundary.